Anniedarling-blip/rankforge/README.md

 > RankForge is an **AI-powered growth engine**, not just a writing tool.

 It helps you:
-- Think strategically
+- analyzes intent
-- Execute faster
+- builds strategy
+-generates content
-- Rank smarter
+- validates performance
+- adapts for platforms

 ---

 ## 📜 License